sradevski/aida/README.md

 # Aida - Unified data modeling

-Aida provides a data and endpoint modeling structure.
-You can document your data models from different parts of the system in one place, while sharing commonalities between them.
-Aida allows you to unify how your data models and endpoints are defined, with all the necessary metadata being co-located.
+Aida is a data and endpoint modeling tool.
+You can document your data models from different parts of the system in one place and share commonalities between them, representing a single source of truth.
+It allows you to unify how your data models and endpoints are defined, with all the necessary metadata being co-located.

 Once everything is defined and ready to be used, the possibilities are endless.
 Some of the use-cases for Aida are: